jpgonzalezra/juggler/README.md

 ## Introduction

-Juggler is a robust tool for managing multiple RPC providers, ensuring that requests are efficiently distributed among available nodes.
+Juggler is a tool for managing multiple alloy providers, ensuring that requests are efficiently distributed among available nodes.
 This ensures greater service availability and resilience, mitigating common issues such as timeouts and synchronization failures.

 ## Motivation